CiscoDevNet/terraform-provider-aci/docs/guides/migration.md

 ## Changed Annotation Behavior

 The annotation attribute can be set for each MO that exposes the attribute, including children inside a resource.
-By default, the annotation is set to `orchestrator:terraform`, but this default can be overwritten at the provider level.
+By default, the annotation is set to `orchestrator:terraform`, but this default can be overwritten at different levels (provider, resource, child attribute).

 ```hcl
 provider "aci" {